-In most cases, sudden cardiac death in young people — that is, people under 35 years of age — is due to a genetic or congenital condition, which doctors may or may not have diagnosed before the time of death.
+In most cases, sudden cardiac death in young people — that is, people under 35 years — is due to a genetic or congenital condition, which doctors may or may not have diagnosed before death.

-This article looks at some of the most common causes of sudden cardiac death in people under 35 years of age.
+This article looks at some of the most common causes of sudden cardiac death in people under 35.
 It lists the potential symptoms to be aware of and explains how to prevent fatal complications from underlying heart diseases.

 Sudden cardiac death is rare in young people, which makes estimating its frequency challenging.
 Researchers most often study sudden cardiac death in young athletes, as it is the

-The authors of the review note that among athletes, the groups that are most at risk include:
+The authors of the review note that among athletes, the groups most at risk include: